viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 Connect the reset signal of the Clocking Wizard with the FCLK_RESET0_N of the Zynq PS.

 It's time for the XADC Wizard now.
 Add it to the diagram and open its configuration.
 We will control the XADC from PS using functions from [xsysmon.h](https://github.com/Xilinx/embeddedsw/blob/master/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.h).
-Therefore, we will only do a bare minimum configuration of the XADC Wizard.
+Therefore, we will only do a bare minimum configuration of the XADC Wizard in Vivado.

 On the Basic tab, enable Enable AXI4Stream.
 We need the XADC Wizard to provide an AXI-Stream interface because this is how we get data into the RAM by means of AXI DMA.